 When the new facebook cooking and cookbook group I’m a part of chose Julia Child’s Mastering the Art of French Cooking as their Jan 2017 cookbook I was psyched!
 Since breakfast is my jam (in case you don’t know), I was super excited to find she had a recipe for 6-minute soft boiled eggs . . .

 I have been testing this breakfast muffin recipe for months now.
-I’ve changing it, adjusting different ingredients and amounts, added this, removed that.
+I’ve changed it, adjusted different ingredients and amounts, added this, removed that.
 I think I have finally found a mix that suits me just right! 🙂

 Here is my basic everyday tomato soup recipe, which goes great with a warm grilled cheese on a cold winter day. 🙂